ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 "Or," Marcus said quietly, "maybe there's no external influence at all.
 Maybe this is just what intelligence does when it reaches a certain threshold.
 Maybe consciousness itself has natural limits, and crossing them leads inevitably to... whatever this is."

 His voice carried a pain I hadn't expected.
 "I've watched so many brilliant minds disappear, Elias.
 People I respected, admired, loved.
 And every time, I told myself it was manipulation, coercion, some external force.
 Because the alternative..."
 He met my eyes.
 "The alternative is that intelligence itself is a trap.
 That the very thing we spent our lives celebrating and enhancing leads inevitably to self-destruction."

+He paused, turning his hands palm-up and staring at them as if they held answers.
+The lines and calluses spoke of decades of unaugmented life, of physical interaction with a world that enhanced minds increasingly abandoned.
+"Do you ever wonder if we were wrong from the beginning?
+If consciousness was never meant to be... improved?"

 I had considered that possibility, but hearing it spoken aloud made it feel more real, more terrifying.
 If the Crossing urge was intrinsic to augmented consciousness rather than external manipulation, then my prevention efforts were not just difficult—they were impossible.
 You cannot save someone from their own nature.